ecqiu/lichessable/README.md

 Currently a single python script where the intial parameters  can be changed

+- Gets a
+  - subset of {Inaccuracies,Mistakes,Blunders}
-- Gets (Inaccuracies/Mistakes/Blunders') from analyzed (i.e. games with lichess computer analysis) games for a specified user in the last X days.
+  - from analyzed (i.e. games with computer analysis) lichess games
+  - for a specified user
+  - for a specified format
+  - in the last X days
-- Then outputs a PGN of these positions in a format that can be used for a self-created chessable course.
+- Outputs a PGN of these positions that can be uploaded to a self-created chessable course.